RocketChat/docs-old/legal/master-service-agreement-for-professional-services.md

 * respond promptly to any Rocket.Chat request to provide direction, information, approvals, authorizations, or decisions that are reasonably necessary for Rocket.Chat to perform Services in accordance with the requirements of this Agreement;
 * provide such information as Rocket.Chat may request, in order to carry out the Services, in a timely manner, and ensure that it is complete and accurate in all material respects;
 * provide (if applicable), access to Customer's premises and such office accommodation and other facilities as may reasonably be required by Rocket.Chat, for the purposes of performing the Services.
-* shall notify Rocket.Chat of any laws, regulations, and/or statutes specific to Customer’s industry that Rocket.Chat will be required to know to fulfill their obligations under this Agreement.
+* shall notify Rocket.Chat of any laws, regulations, and/or statutes specific to CustomerÃÂ¢ÃÂÃÂs industry that Rocket.Chat will be required to know to fulfill their obligations under this Agreement.
 * provide suitably equipped and knowledgeable resource(s) to work with Rocket.Chat to refine the requirements, design, build and test the solution as per the Scope of Work section outlined in each SOW.
 * provide the necessary resources to participate in meetings/workshops/communications needed to provide the required data or inputs necessary to deliver the contracted services (within a defined timeframe).
 * take responsibility for the content of any data file, control access to the files, and maintain their backup and recovery.